auth0/auth0-deploy-cli/README.md

 npm i -g auth0-deploy-cli
 ```

+⚠️ In your CI/CD scripts, lock down the version so the deployment setup is idempotent.
+Eg. `npm i -g auth0-deploy-cli@6.0.0`

 ## Pre-requisites

 ⚠️ Node.js version 8 or later is required to run this tool since v5.0.0.